Muhammad-Rehan/Typescript-Assignment/README.md

-## Assignment Repository Created to See the Assinment
+## Assignment Repository Created to See the Assignment